mathamphetamine/Renaissance_Stock_Ranking/docs/data_extraction_guide.md

 6. **Select "Export to Excel"**
 7. Save the file to your designated folder

-## Step 3: Format and Save Constituent List
+## Format and Save Constituent List

 Now that you have the constituent data, you need to format it properly: